News

 Our presentations at the DGL (German Limnological Society) annual meeting in Dresden 2024: Andrea Burfeid Castellanos presents "Diatom communities in non-perennial rivers – new challenges for diatoms and ecologists alike", Dina Abdelmguid shows her poster "Deep Learning for Biodiversity Monitoring of Benthic Diatoms in Freshwater Ecosystems", and Michael Kloster gives a talk about "Web-based digital diatom taxonomy intercalibration".

-Andrea Burfeid Castellanos is on expedition in Greenland hunting for Harmful Algal Blooms (Project GreenHAB).
+Andrea Burfeid Castellanos is on expedition in Greenland hunting for potentially harmful algal taxa (Project GreenHAB).

 RESIST I is completed now.